 Supplies Needed to Attach Gumpaste Flowers to Cakes:

-Gumpaste Flowers (for the this tutorial, go here: How to Make a Large Gumpaste Rose)
+- Gumpaste Flowers (for that tutorial, go here: How to Make a Large Gumpaste Rose)

 Ok, so let’s get started:

 Attaching or Inserting Gumpaste Flowers to Cakes: